 Note Taking at Disciplinary Hearings

-Note taking at disciplinary hearings can be quite difficult, especially when faced with a complex disciplinary hearing.
-It can be difficult to keep track of what is been said, decide what to ask next and remember to keep accurate notes as you go along.
+When faced with a complex disciplinary hearing it can be difficult to keep track of what is been said, decide what to ask next and remember to keep accurate notes as you go along.
 So having another member of staff, or independent person, present at the hearing to take notes allows the person leading the hearing to totally concentrate on the process and the explanations the employee provides.
+This article concentrates on Note Taking At Disciplinary Hearings.

 Why is Note Taking at Disciplinary Hearings Important?